element-hq/matrix-authentication-service/docs/reference/configuration.md

       # This takes precedence over the discovery mechanism
       #jwks_uri: https://example.com/oauth2/keys

+      # Additional parameters to include in the authorization request
+      #additional_authorization_parameters:
+      #  foo: "bar"

       # How user attributes should be mapped
       #
       # Most of those attributes have two main properties: